comp-music-lab/manyvoices3/README.md

 Drag and drop this script, along with your .wav files and annotated .TextGrid files, into the same folder.

 Next, open the script in Praat, modify the input directory to match the folder containing your audio files, annotations, and the script.
 Set the tier number to 1 or 2 as needed, and the corresponding .txt file will be generated.
+I put it under ***data -> interval_Englishpilot.csv***.

 An example of modifying the run information in Praat script is demonstrated below.
 ![image](https://github.com/user-attachments/assets/fd601a5e-bd91-42ca-8f60-a451ac0206bf)